 Memmingen's medieval townscape on the edge of the Allgäu fascinates with its well-preserved historical buildings, magnificent house facades and the town stream.
 Even human rights were invented here.

-Off to the medieval town of Memmingen!
-The exciting journey back in time begins at the railway station.
-From there, it's just a five-minute walk to the Kramer's Guild at the Weinmarkt.
-This is where the 12 articles - one of the first declarations of human rights in Europe - were written down almost 500 years ago.
+The Kramer guild at the Weinmarkt is just under five minutes' walk from the station.
+This is where the 12 Articles - one of the first declarations of human rights in Europe - were written down almost 500 years ago.
 Turn right from Bahnhofstraße onto Maximilianstraße and cross Kramerstraße after around 350 metres.
-From here, continue straight ahead until you discover the legendary listed building with the striking mural on the right-hand side.
-The motif of this sight in Memmingen illustrates the historic moment when the 12 articles were officially proclaimed.
+From here, continue straight ahead until you discover the legendary, listed building with the eye-catching mural on the right-hand side.
+The motif of this sight in Memmingen illustrates the historic moment when the 12 Articles were officially proclaimed.

 Animal Memmingen: Storks on the rooftops and fish in the centre of town